mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

 c = MyClass()
 ```

-But in this case, the code doesn't run returning an indentation error.
+But in this case, the code doesn't run, returning an indentation error.

-The problem is, the error occurred in method_b() because method_a() did not return anything.
-This error is necessary, but it is a hassle to handle it in the middle of coding. pass can stop this error from happening.
-If you insert pass in method_a(), the problem is simply solved.
+The problem is the error occurred in method_b() because method_a() did not return anything.
+This error is necessary, but it is a hassle to handle in the middle of coding. pass can stop this error from happening.
+If you insert pass in method_a(), the problem is solved.

 ```python